John-Zevgolis/Placepicker-Angular/README.md

 # Project setup

-navigate and run "npm install" into both root and backend folder
+open 2 terminals, navigate and run "npm install" into both root and backend folder

 # Compiles and hot-reloads for development